Unev pipeline

-The UNEV pipeline is a 399 mi long pipeline from Woods Cross, Utah, United States, to the Las Vegas Valley at the Apex Industrial Park.
+The UNEV pipeline is a 399 mi long 12-inch diameter pipeline from Woods Cross, Utah, United States, to the Las Vegas Valley at the Apex Industrial Park.
 This 53 acre facility has the capacity to store 330000 oilbbl of product.
 Expansion of the North Las Vegas Terminal was completed in 2014.
 An additional terminal facility, the 30 acre Cedar City Terminal, is located in Cedar City, Utah, with the capacity to store 200000 oilbbl of product.

 This pipeline is the second oil pipeline for Las Vegas, adding capacity and providing a second source to the Calnev Pipeline.
 Completion was planned for operation in the spring of 2011.
 Commencement of operations was delayed to 2012 and is now operational.

 History

 The $300,000,000 pipeline has an initial capacity of 62000 oilbbl/d with a maximum capacity of 118000 oilbbl/d.

+In 2025, owner HF Sinclair announced that it was evaluating an expansion of the pipeline.
+As of 2026, the pipeline supplied roughly 15% of the total fuel needs of Nevada.

 UNEV Pipeline, LLC.

 The pipe is owned and operated by UNEV Pipeline, LLC. which is a partnership between Holly Corporation (75%) and Sinclair Oil (25%).